C0LlN/adv-interactive-prototyping/assignment2/README.md

 ```

 ### Physical Components:
-To make the toy gun work as a digital input, I need to add something to connect it to the breadboard.
-So I use copper foil tape to tape the button of the gun and the part of the base that holds the gun.
-So when I place the gun on the base, it will work like a button.
+I use MDF for the main structure to build the whole thing, and I can put my LED strip and the wires in the base.
+Then I used a rubber band to connect Mario and the flag.
+I added a piece of MDF under the Mario so the distance sensor can trace it.

 ![physical_components](components.jpg)

 ### Project outcome:
 Finally, I made it work.
-When the gun is not on the base the RGB strip will keep glowing red light, and when I place the gun on the base, the RGB strip will start looping different color lights.
+When I drag the Mario down, the flag will rise up and the Mario and flag on the web program will do the same thing.
+When Mario reaches the base, the strip starts looping colors and a sound effect will be played from the web program.
 [Video for the outcome](outcome.mp4)

 ![outcome](final_1.jpg)
 ![outcome](web_1.png)
 ![outcome](final_2.jpg)